Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 How does omnichannel outreach improve funnel-to-pipeline flow?

-- Multi-channel outreach (email, phone, LinkedIn) delivers 287% higher response rates than single-channel efforts, ensuring more leads convert into opportunities.
+- Omnichannel outreach across email, phone, and LinkedIn delivers 287% higher response rates than single-channel efforts — so more funnel leads survive the handoff into pipeline.

 How does speed-to-lead impact conversion?